 Pitch Allocation & Use of Club-house

 - The usual pitch-allocation process has now resumed for Sunday usage, with groups being allocated space/time reflecting latest guidelines.
 Use of St Marks at other times must be booked on the club calendar

-- Parents/guardians who chose to remain must observe from a distance whilst also maintaining social distancing themselves.
+- Parents/guardians who chose to remain must observe from a distance and maintain social distancing in line with latest Government guidance themselves.

 - Age grade players must not train at the same time as adult players and clear in / out strategies will be in force where one group ends and the other begins.
 This will be coordinated as part of pitch-booking.

 - Hand-sanitizer is available by the clubhouse door, and should be used on entry.